franpoz/SHERLOCK/docs/source/installation.rst

 Installation
 =============================================

+Firstly, we encourage all the users to use a *Python* `virtual environment <https://docs.python.org/3/library/venv.html>`_ to install *SHERLOCK*.

 Some of the *SHERLOCK* dependencies need ``numpy`` and ``Cython``  before being installed and therefore you should install them before trying the SHERLOCK installation.
-Take also into account that the dependencies brough by SHERLOCK also need additional operating system tools that need to be installed separately (C++ compiler, Fortran compiler, etc).
+Take also into account that the dependencies brought by SHERLOCK also need additional operating system tools that need to be installed separately (C++ compiler, Fortran compiler, etc).
 So, be aware of counting with the next OS packages installed in your environment (e.g. for Python3.8 in a Linux distribution):

 .. code-block::